acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/migration/xul-migration.md

 </table>

-APIs like `widget` and `panel` are very generic, and with the right content can be used to replace many particular XUL elements.
+APIs like `widget` and `panel` are very generic, and with the right content can be used to replace many specific XUL elements.

 But there are some notable limitations in the SDK APIs, and even a fairly simple UI may need some degree of redesign to work with them.
 In particular,